Arnold: Somebody has to.

 - Out of Focus: All of the regular cast besides Arnold, Gerald, Helga, Big Bob, Phil, Gertie and the boarding house residents (bar Suzie) were given a reduced spotlight.
 Phoebe, who is considered a main character alongside the former three, is the most notable case.
 She only got one line in the entire film.

 - Read the Fine Print: Bob did not do this before signing the contract with FTi, and comes to regret it once he discovers that Scheck now owns 51% of his business.
-Though in Bob's defense, he did ask Vermicelli if there was any "funny business" before he signed the contract.
+Though in Bob's defense, he did ask Vermicelli if there was any "funny business" before the latter pressured him into signing.

 - Serial Escalation: From occasionally-bizarre slice-of-life adventures to saving the neighborhood from a dangerous megalomaniac (emphasis on the "dangerous" part) who wants to bulldoze it.